Waikato Hospital: Facilities

 The centre is the main trauma facility for the area, and close connection to road and air transport (air ambulances, helicopter or fixed wing plane) allow patient-hospital transport in less than an hour from any place in the region.

 Waikato Hospital is home to one of New Zealand's four burns units.
 The unit primarily serves patients from the Waikato, Bay of Plenty, Gisborne and Taranaki regions.

+The hospital has a 41-cot neonatal unit.
+It is one of six "level 3" neonatal units in New Zealand, equipped to care for babies born prior to 28 weeks gestation or weighing below 1000 grams.

 Henry Rongomau Bennett Centre

 The Henry Rongomau Bennett Centre is the inpatient mental health unit for the Waikato DHB, located on the Waikato Hospital site.
 The centre consists of seven secure wards, including two forensic psychiatric wards providing mental health services to the Department of Corrections.

 In October 2019, the New Zealand Government announced NZ$100 million in funding for replacement of the facility, dependent on a final business case due in 2021.

 Puna Whiti

 Puna Whiti is a small rehabilitation ward for mental health patients.
 It is located across the road from the Henry Bennett Centre on Hague Road.
 It can only accommodate five patients at a time.